Augusto Ferrer-Dalmau: Biography and work

-Augusto Ferrer-Dalmau Nieto was born in Barcelona in a family of the Catalan bourgeoisie linked to Carlism (he is the great-nephew of the Carlist journalist and historian Melchor Ferrer Dalmau).
+Augusto Ferrer-Dalmau Nieto was born in Barcelona.
+His family had historical links to the Carlism movement, and his great-uncle, Melchor Ferrer Dalmau, was a Carlist journalist and historian.
 He studied at St. Ignatius College in Sarriá.
-At the end of the 1980s he worked as a textile designer for different firms, always maintaining his passion for oil painting.
-His vocation for military and history also led him to paint this subject from a very young age and write a book (Batallón Román), although his first independent and self-taught works were landscapes, especially seascapes.
+At the end of the 1980s he worked as a textile designer, however he also had a passion for oil painting.
+He also had an interest in military and history, which led him to paint these subjects from a young age.
+He also wrote a book entitled Batallón Román, although his first works were landscapes and seascapes.

-Later, inspired by the work of Antonio López García, he focused on urban environments and captured in his canvases the spots of his native Barcelona.
-He exhibited in art galleries, and garnered hits and good reviews.
-The work of this time is collected in a monograph of the author and in several general books of contemporary art.
-At the end of the 1990s he decided to specialize in the historical-military theme and began to produce canvases where the landscape is mixed with military elements such as soldiers and cavalry.
+Later, inspired by the work of Antonio López García, he focused on urban environments, painting areas of his native Barcelona.
+He exhibited in art galleries, receiving positive reviews.
+This work was later collected in a monograph of the author and in several general books of contemporary art.
+At the end of the 1990s he decided to specialize in the historical-military theme, producing canvases where the landscape is mixed with military elements such as soldiers and cavalry.

 Ferrer Dalmau painting Rocroi, el último tercio (English: Rocroi, the last tercio).

-Installed in Madrid since 2010, he has collaborated with different publishers, associations, institutions, and specialized entities in the recreation of the military history of Spain.
+Ferrer-Dalmau has been based in Madrid since 2010, and has collaborated with different publishers, associations and institutions in the recreation of the military history of Spain.
 Different monographic books on his painting have been published.
-A man committed to culture and art, he founded his own magazine, FD (Ferrer-Dalmau) Magazine, in which he approaches the history of Spain and its people from an artistic and social perspective.
-His work and diffusion is managed by the company Historical Outline, and his paintings illustrate numerous books, covers, and magazines, especially of history.
+In 2022 he founded his own magazine named the FFD Magazine, in which he approaches the history of Spain and its people from an artistic and social perspective.
+His work is managed by the company Historical Outline, and his paintings illustrate numerous books and magazines, especially of history.